geosas/virtualearth/README.md

 First, you have to create an account on Bing web site https://www.bingmapsportal.com and then you can create your own key.

-You can choose between five differents basemaps :
+You can choose between five different basemaps :

 Type | Title
 ---- | -----